kburchfiel/cpp_world_clock_2025/README.md

 ## Compilation instructions

-### Linux

-To compile the source code, simply navigate to the project's build/ folder within your terminal and run gpp_build_script.sh, which will create an executable version of cpp_world_clock.cpp using g++ with the C++26 standard (which is needed for the `runtime_format()` function to work).

-(Notes:

-1. The code expects the executable to be located in a /build subfolder and **not** the project's root folder.
-2. The Linux-specific CMakeLists.txt code isn't working properly; therefore, you should only use that file when compiling the program for Windows (see below).

-### Windows
-You can use CMake with the included CMakeLists.txt file to compile the source code for Windows.
-Simply create a build folder within your project's root folder (if one isn't already present); navigate to that folder within your terminal; and run:
+To compile the program, you can use CMake with the included CMakeLists.txt file.
+Simply create a build folder within your project's root folder; navigate to that folder within your terminal; and run:

 `cmake ..`

 `cmake --build .` (Don't forget the period at the end!)

+Alternatively, you can also try to create an executable within the command line using a compiler of your choice.
+For instance, to compile the program with g++ on Linux, navigate to the project's root folder, make a build directory, and then run:

+`g++ cpp_world_clock.cpp -std=c++20 -o build/cwc25`

+The Clang command is almost identical:

+`clang++ cpp_world_clock.cpp -std=c++20 -o build/cwc25`

+(Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder.)

 As noted earlier, I was not able to compile this program on MacOS, as the compiler on the laptop I was using didn't appear to support the `zoned_time()` function.